codebeltnet/savvyio/.nuget/Savvyio.App/README.md

 # Savvyio.App

-Provides a complete and convenient set of API additions for building a DDD, CQRS and Event Sourcing enabled .NET application using default dependency injection.
+Provides a complete and convenient set of API additions for building a DDD, CQRS and Event Sourcing enabled .NET application using Microsoft Dependency Injection, Microsoft Entity Framework Core and Dapper.

 ## About